 Ian Anderson [Founder|Editor-In-Chief] is a writer and designer living in Baltimore, MD.
 He earned an MFA in Creative Writing and Publishing arts from the University of Baltimore in 2014.

-Ashley Miller [Associate Editor] lives in the suburbs of Chicago where she is sometimes writing and sometimes editing, but is almost always reading.
+Ashley Miller [Content Editor] lives in the suburbs of Chicago where she is sometimes writing and sometimes editing, but is almost always reading.
 She holds an MFA in Creative Writing and Publishing Arts.

 Briana Wingate [Web Manager] is currently working on her MFA at University of Baltimore.
 In her free time, she can be found reading, journaling, or listening to podcasts on her kitchen counter.

 celeste doaks [Lit!Pop!Bang!
 Co-Host] is the author of Cornrows and Cornfields (Wrecking Ball Press, UK, 2015), and most recently the editor of, and contributor in, Not Without Our Laughter (Mason Jar Press, 2017).
 Cornrows was listed as one of the “Ten Best Books of 2015” by Beltway Poetry Quarterly.
 Her poems have appeared in numerous on-line and print journals such as Chicago Quarterly Review, Asheville Poetry Review, and The Rumpus.
 Doaks is the recipient of a 2017 Rubys Grant in Literary Arts and a Visiting Assistant Professor in Creative Writing at the University of Delaware.
 For more visit www.doaksgirl.com